jcaffet/hypnos/README.md

 ### Wrapper Lambda

 There is one wrapper Lambda in the central account triggered by Cloudwatch Event rules.
-It collects from an S3 bucket the accounts list to perform and asynchronously invokes lambda for each target account.
+It collects from an S3 bucket the accounts list to perform and asynchronously invokes lambda for each target account and each regions.

 The wrapper lambda needs one parameters :
 - action : start, stop or list